henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 Deja-Fu's API offers a pure-cljs `Time` entity and otherwise wraps the platform js/Date objects, via the goog.date API.

-[Cljs-time](https://github.com/andrewmcveigh/cljs-time) is similar to Deja-fu in that it wraps that same goog.date API.
+The long established [Cljs-time](https://github.com/andrewmcveigh/cljs-time) is similar to Deja-fu in that it also wraps the goog.date API.
+I'm not measuring that here, but I would expect to see similar results.

 # Motivation